SNSMLN/namada-SE---class-S---Operating-IBC/README.md

 # namada-SE---class-S---Operating-IBC

 I created two IBC channels.
 The channels work properly in both directions, the Hermes service is constantly running.
+These channels are public.
+They are published on my website https://namada.snsmln.xyz/.
+They are also available on the website https://services.liveraven.net/cosmos-testnets/namada/ibc-channels

 I could create channels to all the networks that are specified in the task.
 But I don't have that many NAAN tokens.